-The table below summarises the cash flows payable by the Company until contractual maturity of all its bond and loan liabilities as at 31 March 2023.
-On variable rate facilities it has been assumed that the interest rate and drawn amount as at 31 March 2023 remain unchanged until the contract maturity.
+The table above summarises the cash flows payable by the Company until contractual maturity of all its bond and loan liabilities as at 31 March 2024.
+On variable rate facilities it has been assumed that the interest rate and drawn amount as at 31 March 2024 remain unchanged until the contract maturity.